 This project requires a little more elbow grease, but it is nothing too crazy difficult and looks fantastic.
 It could even make a great gift to a special friend or family member.

 To create the branch pieces, start by measuring and marking up your 18mm x 40mm timber plank.
 Cut out 14 lengths, with the longest being 300mm and then decreasing in length in increments of 20mm each time.

 Once you have the 14 lengths cut, drill a hole, slightly bigger than 1/2″, through the centre of each piece.

 To create the base of the tree, cut 2 x 220mm length pieces from the 18mm x 60mm timber plank.
 Create a 60mm wide x 9mm deep recess in the centre of each piece (half the thickness of the plank).
 Then, clamp the two base pieces together and drill a hole in the centre slightly bigger than 1/2″.
 Then remove the camp and separate the two base pieces and, in the piece that will sit on the bottom, drill a hole approximately 22mm in diameter.

-Thread the steel rod into the base ensuring it doesn’t protrude out the bottom so the tree can sit flat on the base.
+Thread the steel rod into the base, ensuring it doesn’t protrude out the bottom so the tree can sit flat on the base.
 You may want to apply glue to the rod and nut to ensure it does not come loose.
-Thread a a couple of nuts onto the rod, then slide the longest branch piece on.
-Work from the longest to shortest branch piece fastening a nut in between each piece of timber and repeat this until all 14 pieces have been placed onto the rod.
-Remember to not screw the nuts on too tight so the branch pieces are still able to rotate.
-Finally, finish off the tree by trimming off any excess steel rod and screw on a wing nut.
-Add some string lights and you have yourself a minimal tabletop timber Christmas tree!
+Thread a couple of nuts onto the rod, then slide the longest branch piece on.
+Work from the longest to shortest branch piece fastening a nut in between each piece of timber.
+Repeat this until all 14 pieces have been placed onto the rod.
+Remember not to screw the nuts on too tight so the branch pieces are still able to rotate.
+Finally, finish off the tree by trimming off any excess steel rod and screwing on a wing nut.
+Add some string lights, and you have yourself a minimal tabletop timber Christmas tree!